 This site uses cookiesMore Information.

-Vanessa Rabe and George Blume: A Homegrown Vision for HOK’s Austin Studio
+Vanessa Rabe: A Homegrown Vision for HOK’s Austin Studio

-HOK opened an office in Austin in 2022, with Vanessa Rabe coming on board as practice leader and George Blume joining the firm as design principal.
-In this interview, these longtime Austinites discuss their aspirations for designing in and for the city they love—and share their favorite barbecue and taco spots.
+HOK opened an office in Austin in 2022, with longtime Austinite Vanessa Rabe coming on board as practice leader.
+In this interview, Rabe discusses her aspirations for designing in and for the city she loves—and shares her favorite barbecue and taco spots.

 The Austin studio